Friday 9th, Saturday 10th & Sunday 11th April 2021

 (Min age for runner is 15+yrs on day of race)

-Humans & canines get a bespoke medal, canines also get a treat & water!
+Humans & canines get a bespoke medal, humans also get a hot drink and cake & canines get a treat & water!

 Prizes 1st, 2nd, 3rd Male / Female overall, 1st Vets (O40), 1st Supervets (O50), Ist Vintage (O60) & 1st Juniors (U18).